terencezl/terencezl.github.io/index.md

 Well well.
 Welcome.

 I am a Machine Learning/Deep Learning researcher, software/data engineer, and academically trained computational physicist with a PhD.
-I have developed an expertise in, with great independence, building world-leading **Deep Learning models**, massively **parallel compute systems** and **neural search engines**.
-I have delivered crucial and challenging projects that others hesitate to take on.
+I love building world-leading **Deep Learning models**, **parallel compute systems** and **neural search engines**.
 In 2021 I created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2** among top companies and research institutions.
-In 2022 I drove the research and implementation into a **deca-billion-scale** face search engine that was **500+** times the throughput of state of the art, leading to true scalability and future cost savings on the level of ten million dollars.
-My push towards technological advances has enabled business directions otherwise not viable.
+In 2022 I drove the research and implementation into a **deca-billion-scale** face search engine that was **500+** times the throughput of state of the art, solving scalability once and for all.
 As a result my work has gotten some [media coverage](#media-highlights).

 During my academic years I published 14 peer-reviewed [papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) in high-quality scientific journals, presented in international conferences and mentored junior researchers.
 Currently I work in the industry and have several patents [granted](https://patentcenter.uspto.gov/applications/17676914) or in the pipeline.
-They represent the cutting edge of the **computer vision biometrics** & **neural search** domain.
 See more at [Research](/research).

 In addition, I have led teams and pushed them to excellence with fairness and empathy.
 I love being a team player and seek to understand established working patterns before instituting change.
 I make it a point to communicate and share knowledge that enriches and empowers my peers.
-I enjoy new challenges and seek to align my skills where they matter the most.

 I maintain a [Blog](/blog) and write occasionally.

 -----------------

 ## <u>EXPERIENCE</u>

+Here allow me to delve a bit more into each experience than what's on a one-pager resume.
+I got this inspiration because we can so easily know about a company and its executives through interviews online on our own time, but the reverse is not true for potential hires.
+This is a great place to do that.

 ### Clearview AI, Inc